-My current top rated rides: SWEET!
+My current top rated rides

 As many of you know I keep up pretty